tnyandoro/newsweek-clone-bootstrap/README.md

 # Newsweek Clone

-> For this project, we are required to build a replica of the news site Newsweek.com using the Bootstrap framework.
+> For this project, we are required to build a replica of the newsweek magazine site Newsweek.com using the Bootstrap framework.
-This side-by-side comparative method is seen in the GIF image below.
+This side-by-side comparative method is seen in the  images below.